parthapratimkalita/AgroNW-DSS/README.md

 The Agro-Nordwest project was funded by the Federal Ministry of Food and Agriculture (BMEL) Agriculture (BMEL) on the basis of a resolution of the German Bundestag via the Federal Agency for Agriculture and Food (BLE) within the framework of the innovation support program.

-Many thanks to our colleagues from the UOS and the HSOS for their contribution.
+Many thanks to our colleagues from the University of Osnabrück, the Hochschule Osnabrück and the Agrotech Valley Forum for their contribution.

 ## Related publications:
 - Reuter, T., Saborío Morales, J. C., Tieben, C., Nahrstedt, K., Kraatz, F., Meemken, H., et al. (2023).
 Evaluation of a decision support system for the recommendation of pasture harvest date and form.
 In Hoffmann, C., Stein, A., et al. 43.
 GIL-Jahrestagung (GIL-2023), Resiliente Agri-Food-Systeme.
 Pp. 489-494, ISBN 978-3-88579-724-1, Gesellschaft für Informatik e.V.
 Bonn, 2/2023.